mongod and mongos for TLS/SSL¶On this page本页内容

 Set to the property (either This setting is used to select the certificate.
 See |

-For example, consider the following configuration file for a mongod
+For example, consider the following configuration file for a mongod instance:

-instance that uses the above configuration can only use TLS/SSL connections:
+A mongod instance that uses the above configuration can only use TLS/SSL connections:

 That is, clients must specify TLS/SSL connections.
 See Connect to MongoDB Instance Using Encryption (tls Options) for more information on connecting with TLS/SSL.